turtlebot/turtlebot4-user-manual/software/turtlebot4_setup.md

 # TurtleBot 4 Setup

-The [`turtlebot4_setup`](https://github.com/turtlebot/turtlebot4_setup) repository contains scripts, configurations, and tools used for setting up and configuring the TurtleBot 4.
+The `turtlebot4_setup` repository contains scripts, configurations, and tools used for setting up and configuring the TurtleBot 4.

+Source code is available [here](https://github.com/turtlebot/turtlebot4_setup).

 ## Install Scripts